Mike Judge: 1985–1997: Early science career; musician; animation and Beavis and Butt-Head

-After graduating from the University of California, San Diego in 1985, he held several brief jobs in physics and mechanical engineering, but found himself growing bored with science.
+After graduating from UCSD in 1985, he held several brief jobs in physics and mechanical engineering, but found himself growing bored with science.
 In 1987, he moved to Silicon Valley to join Parallax Graphics, a startup video card company with about 40 employees based in Santa Clara, California.
 Disliking the company's culture and his colleagues, Judge quit after less than three months, describing it as, "The people I met were like Stepford Wives.
 They were true believers in something, and I don't know what it was".
 Shortly after quitting his job, he became a bass player with a touring blues band.

 He was a part of Anson Funderburgh's band for two years, playing on their 1990 Black Top Records release Rack 'Em Up, while taking graduate math classes at the University of Texas at Dallas.
-He was planning to earn a master's degree as "a back-up plan" to become a community college math teacher after relocating to the north Dallas area for his ex-wife's new job.
+He was planning to earn a master's degree as "a back-up plan" to become a community college math teacher after relocating to the north Dallas area for his then-wife's new job.
 In 1989, after seeing animation cels on display in a movie theater, Judge purchased a Bolex 16 mm film camera and began creating his own animated shorts in his home in Richardson, Texas.
 In 1991, his short film Office Space (also known as the Milton series of shorts) was acquired by Comedy Central, following an animation festival in Dallas.
 Shortly thereafter, he dropped out of school to focus on his career.
 In the early 1990s, he was playing blues bass with Doyle Bramhall.